aymyo/aymyo/README.md

 ### Hi there 👋

-My name is Ayman and I'm a frontend developer and designer based in Barcelona 🌞
+My name is Ayman and I'm a frontend developer and designer from Barcelona 🌞

-#### Currently:

 💼 Working part-time as a Frontend Enginner Intern at Adevinta.